sagemath/trac_to_gh/Issue 9750.md

 # Issue 9750: Document that PARI no longer assumes more than GRH

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9750

 Original creator: jdemeyer